 Reasons for Scrapping a Car

 When it comes to scrapping a car, there are several reasons behind this decision.
 From age and wear to mechanical issues and accident damage, each sub-section sheds light on a different factor that leads to the ultimate fate of a beloved vehicle.
-So, why do people choose to scrap their cars?
-Let’s dive into the nitty-gritty and explore these intriguing reasons that drive car owners to bid farewell to their trusted four-wheeled companions.

 1. Age and Wear